syncfusion-content/javascript-docs/js/WebAPI/OlapChart.md

 [POST&nbsp;&nbsp;/Api/OlapChart/PdfExport](http://js.syncfusion.com/demos/ejServices/api/OlapChart/PdfExport)

-It exports the PivotChart control at the instant to an PDF document.
+It exports the PivotChart control at the instant to a PDF document.

 ### URL parameters